Hackled Wet Flies - Patterns For Trout & Grayling

 Hackled Wet Flies

-A wet fly is designed to be fished below the water's surface.
-Wet flies vary from traditional wet flies used for over a hundred years to modern using flashabou type and other bright modern materials.
-The success of the wet fly often depends far more on its action than it resembling a specific insect and matching a hatch / nymph.
+This style of fly is designed to be fished below the water's surface.
+They vary from traditional dressings used for over a hundred years to modern using flashabou type and other bright modern materials.
+The success of the fly often depends far more on its action than it resembling a specific insect and matching a hatch / nymph.
 When fish are on the feed the actual pattern is generally not important, but when the fish are preoccupied or need tempting the angler must use ingenuity to discover what the fish are feeding on and what color they are taking.
-When fishing wet flies, it is important to remember that the higher the wave on the water the higher the fly hook size can be, but still take into account the brightness and clarity of the water.
+When fishing, it is important to remember that the higher the wave on the water the higher the hook size can be, but still take into account the brightness and clarity of the water.

 Trout do see subsurface insects with wings.
 Some flies begin to hatch below the water surface.
 Some up-winged flies swim or crawl beneath the surface as adult spinners in order to lay egg.
 Often duns & spinners are swamped by the current and forced under the water surface.
 Emerging duns that have been unable to get rid of their nymphal case or at the time of emerging are drowned when they float under rough water that is flowing over a large rock or ledge are also hunted by the fish.
 The trout on purpose lurk in slack water near eddies and small plunge pools to look out for these type of snacks.
 Clearly a trout does see winged insects under the surface at certain times of the year so be prepared with a selection of different colored wet flies for when the fish are not taking from the surface.